 Some of you know this story … my first board meeting fifteen years ago was a disaster – a horrific experience really.
 I had been asked to represent the regional chapter of my professional association on the national board.
-Then while flying to Toronto to attend my first meeting, my local group sent a letter to the chair of the national board demanding that the CEO be replaced.
+Then, while I was flying to Toronto to attend my first meeting, my local group sent a letter to the chair of the national board demanding that the CEO be replaced, without me knowing about it.

 How do you think that went over with my new board?